OpenHantek/OpenHantek6022/readme.md

 ## Building OpenHantek from source
 You need the following packages, to build OpenHantek from source:
+* CMake 2.8.12+
 * Qt 5+
 * FFTW 3+
 * libusb 1.x

 For debian based systems (Ubuntu, Mint) install named requirements like this:
-> apt-get install libqt4-dev libfftw3-dev
+> apt-get install cmake libqt5-dev libfftw3-dev

 For rpm based distributions (Fedora) use this command:
-> dnf install qt5-qtbase-gui
+> dnf install cmake qt5-qtbase-gui qt5-qttools-devel qt5-qttranslations fftw-devel libusbx-devel

 After you've installed the requirements run the following commands inside the directory of this package:
 > qmake <br>